gerbenvoshol/shvault/README.md

   Safely store login scripts with hard coded passwords.
   Content of phrase.sh

   #!/bin/bash
   echo "{{ 1 }} {{ 2 }}!"

   ./shvault_static -a MySecretPhrase < phrase.sh
   ./shvault_static -c MySecretPhrase -f 1:Hello -f 2:World
 ```

+# Contributing

+Contributions to enhance or extend the functionality of this program are welcome.
+Please feel free to fork the repository and submit pull requests.

+# License

+This program is distributed under the unlicense License.
+See the LICENSE file for more details.

+# Disclaimer

+This software is provided "AS IS", without warranty of any kind.
+Always verify the results with official Illumina software or consult with a qualified professional to interpret the data.